- Dec 19, 2017

 - Compare multiple options, and check to see if they’re available using a domain registrar.

 Registering a new domain or transferring an existing one isn’t that expensive, but you want to get it right the first time.
 After all, changing a domain name can be a bit complicated, depending on how popular your website is.
+You can also decide whether you want a premium domain name.
 If you’re not sure where you can register a one, or how to do it, check out our domains section to get started:

 Likewise, you may need some help brainstorming domain name options.
 If that’s the case, there are services known as ‘domain spinners’ that can help you come up with ideas if you provide them with a few keywords.

 4. Your Top-Level Domain (TLD)